Kyle Perry: Playing career

 He joined Stafford Rangers in August 2016, having been released by Worcester earlier in the summer.
 Perry was the club's top-scorer as Rangers finished 13th in the Northern Premier League Premier Division at the end of the 2016–17 season.
-However he found first-team football at Marston Road hard to come by early in the 2017–18 season, and switched to divisional rivals Barwell in August 2017.
+However, he found first-team football at Marston Road hard to come by early in the 2017–18 season, and switched to divisional rivals Barwell in August 2017.
 He moved on to Stourbridge, also of the Northern Premier League Premier Division, the following month.
 He returned to Stafford Rangers in February 2018.
 The club posted a 14th-place finish at the end of the 2017–18 season.

 On 15 November 2018, Perry signed for Southern League Premier Division Central side Coalville Town.
 He left the club on 18 March 2019.
 On 25 June 2019, Perry joined Bromsgrove Sporting.
 He switched to Alvechurch in September 2019 as part of manager Darren Byfield's revamp of the "Church".
 He switched to league rivals Stratford Town in February 2020.
 As a result of the COVID-19 pandemic in England, the 2019–20 season was formally abandoned on 26 March, with all results from the season being expunged.

 On 17 June 2020, Perry signed with Redditch United.
-However he left the club in September 2020 without ever playing a first-team game for the "Reds".
+However, he left the club in September 2020 without ever playing a first-team game for the "Reds".
 He joined National League North club Kettering Town two months later.
-Speaking in December, AFC Telford United manager Gavin Cowan warned Perry's detractors to mock the striker "at their peril" as "he's unorthodox, he has an effect, people like to ridicule unorthodox but he’s continuing to play and affect games".
+Speaking in December, AFC Telford United manager Gavin Cowan warned Perry's detractors to mock the striker "at their peril" as "he's unorthodox, he has an effect, people like to ridicule unorthodox but he's continuing to play and affect games".
 Perry ended the 2020–21 campaign with one goal in eleven games after the season was ended early due to the ongoing pandemic.
 He scored one goal in eleven games in the first half of the 2020–21 campaign, and then joined Nuneaton Borough on dual registration terms on 5 January 2022.
 He signed with former club Chasetown on 15 March 2022.
 The "Chase" qualified for the play-offs in fourth-place, but were beaten 1–0 by Belper Town in the final, during which Perry made an appearance as a 75th-minute substitute.
 He joined Midland League Premier Division newcomers Atherstone Town in August 2022.
 On 13 January 2023, he signed with West Didsbury & Chorlton of the North West Counties League Premier Division.
+He played two games later in the month.

+In September 2024, Perry made his return to football, joining Shepshed Dynamo.